 The push-up is one of the foundational exercises one can perform for balanced full body strength and it's also one of the exercises that you need to master to pass the PFA to the Australian Defence Force.
 Join other ADF applicants now https://www.facebook.com/groups/thebarracksgymADFgroup/

 Women in general claim that doing push-ups is hard for them, especially those that are only looking to achieve general fitness.
-We, at The Barracks Gym are proud of having coached over 300 women to do full push-ups with perfect form.
+We, at The Barracks Gym are proud of having coached over 2000 applicants to do full push-ups with perfect form.

 If your goal is to pass the Pre-entry Fitness Assessment to the Australian Defence Force, you must master the correct push-up form as that's what the assessors will want to see.
 It's about both quantity and most importantly quality.
 Women are required to perform 4-8 full military push-ups with perfect form depending on whether they are applying for an Army, Navy or Air Force position.